UoB-COMSM0166/2025-group-11a/README.md

 > "As a developer, I want to implement modular managers (e.g., FoodManager, ObstacleManager, ItemManager) so that we can maintain and expand different gameplay elements independently."

-> "As a developer, I want to implement AI snakes that can track, shoot at, and avoid the player, so the game has an engaging and competitive challenge."
+> "As a developer, I want to implement AI snakes that can compete with players for food, so the game has an engaging and competitive challenge."

 > "As a designer, I want to create a multi-step start menu (snake customization → map → difficulty), so players are guided smoothly into the game."